razoumov/publish/plotly.md

 fig = go.Figure(data=[cities], layout=layout)
 py.plot(fig, filename='citiesByPopulation.html')
 ~~~

+> ## Exercise 5
+> Modify the code to display only 10 largest cities.

 Recall how we combined several scatter plots in one figure before.
 You can combine several plots on top
 of a single map -- let's **combine scattergeo + choropleth**: